Crime Victim Claims

 - If you are unable to work after being the victim of a crime, we can help.

-Calbom & Schwab, P.S.C. can work with you and your family to recover the expenses and compensation you need to put your life, career and future back on firm footing.
-We are a group of experienced and ethical lawyers dedicated to protecting injured and victimized people in Washington State, and we are proud to have the opportunity to help good people put their life back in order.
+Calbom & Schwab can work with you and your family to recover the expenses and compensation you need to put your life, career, and future back on firm footing.
+We are a group of experienced and ethical lawyers dedicated to protecting injured and victimized people in Washington State, and we are proud to have the opportunity to help good people put their lives back in order.

 Contact us today to schedule a free initial consultation with one of our attorneys, and put the worker’s compensation and crime victims compensation programs to work for you and your family.